 Is a Cohabitation Agreement Right for Me?

+If you and your partner own property together, it’s important to establish clear guidelines and legal documentation as to who owns what.
 A cohabitation agreement can protect property ownership.
 It can define ownership and management rights of real estate, personal property, or other assets.
-This is especially important for jointly purchased assets that are acquired during the relationship.
-Should the couple decide to separate, the cohabitation agreement will outline the property division.
+This is especially important for jointly purchased assets acquired during the relationship.
+Should the couple separate, the cohabitation agreement will outline the property division.

-During the relationship, the couple will have an agreement in place for how living expenses are paid.
-The cohabitation agreement formalizes this agreement to outline which significant other pays the financial responsibilities like rent, mortgage payments, and other household expenses.
+During the relationship, the couple will have an agreement in place for how to handle living expenses.
+The cohabitation agreement formalizes financial responsibilities, like rent, mortgage payments, and other household expenses.
 In some situations, the couple may agree to financial support paid by one individual to the other.
-This is called palimony, which is similar to alimony paid when a married couple divorces.
+This is palimony, which is similar to alimony paid when a married couple divorces.

 Find a lawyer today